Date published: 30 January 2024 | by Sybil Mayard

 4. UpdraftPlus - Backup/Restore

 Have you ever thought about what would happen if you lost your website?
 Would you be able to continue running your business if your website was hacked, or files were corrupted?
 To prevent any loss of data, it's essential that you backup your website on a regular basis.
 Fortunately, you can do this for free, using the UpdraftPlus plugin.
 UpdraftPlus allows you to create a copy of your website's files in a location of your choice, for example, Dropbox or Google Drive.
-For more information, read my blog post on How to Backup Your WordPress Website with UpdraftPlus.
+For more information, read our blog post on How to Backup Your WordPress Website with UpdraftPlus.

 5. WooCommerce

 Are you planning to sell your products and/or services online?
 If so, you don't have to create a new website, as you can set up an e-commerce store directly on your WordPress site.
 To achieve this, use the WooCommerce plugin, which includes everything you need to create an online store.
 It can take some time to make the necessary configurations, as you will need to create your products, set up shipping options and configure your payment gateway.
-If you need some help with creating your WooCommerce store, don't hesitate to contact me!
+If you need some help with creating your WooCommerce store, don't hesitate to contact us!

 6. WP File Manager